Scrashdown/PRU-Audio-Processing/Report/Report.md

 ### Core processing code

-The core audio processing code, which implements the CIC filter, is running on the PRU and handles the tasks of reading the data from the microphones in time, processing all the channels, writing the results directly into the host's memory and interrupting the host everytime the output samples are ready.
+The core audio processing code, which implements the CIC filter, is running on the PRU and handles the tasks of reading the data from the microphones in time, processing all the channels, writing the results directly into the host's memory (where a fixed size buffer has been allocated by `prussdrv`) and interrupting the host whenever data is ready to be retrieved by the host from its buffer.
 It is written exclusively in PRU assembly (`pru1.asm` in the project files).

 For performance reasons, the PRU uses registers to store the data of each stage of the filter.
 Because the PRU only has 30 available registers for storing data, it needs to use registers from the scratchpad as well.
 It does so by exchanges some of its registers with the scratchpads using the XIN and XOUT instructions.

 Since we are using the Octopus board, we have to read data at every edge of the clock.
 The processing is done in 3 major steps : first we read the data for the channels 1, 2 and 3, process it and output it to the host memory, then we do the same for channels 4, 5 and 6, and finally we interrupt the host to let it know data for all channels is ready.
 We also have to keep track of several different counters along the way, and also do the correct register exchanges to keep any data from being overwritten.
+The counters are needed for implementing the decimator, waiting for `t_dv` and keeping track of how many samples have been written to the host's memory, so that it can be interrupted when some data is ready.

+In order to allow the host to retrieve all the samples before the PRU overwrites them with new data, we have the PRU trigger an interrupt whenever it reaches the middle of the buffer, or the end.
+These interrupts have different codes which allows the host to tell which half of the buffer contains fresh data.
+This way, the host can be sure to read one half of the buffer while the other half is being overwritten by the PRU.

+**TODO: add a diagram of the two buffer halves, or some kind of state machine**

 Reading the microphones' data is achieved by reading bits of the R31 register, which is connected to the PRU's input pins, to which the microphones' DATA lines are connected.
 Since we connected the microphones' clock to one of the input pins of the PRU as well, reading its state is done the same way.
 In order to know when to read the data, the PRU polls the CLK signal until it detects an edge.
 It then waits for 25 cycles (`t_dv`) and finally reads the data and stores it in a register.

-This register is the first integrator in the CIC filter.
+This register is the first integrator in the CIC filter and all subsequent integrators can be updated.
+Once this is done, the decimator is implemented by using a counter.
+The uses that counter to determine whether it is time to update the comb stages or not.
+Once the comb stages are updated, some of the results of the CIC filter are ready and are written to the host's memory.

 ### Back-end